Caloundra West, Queensland: Education

 Unity College is a Catholic primary and secondary (Prep to Year 12) school for boys and girls at 47 Lomond Crescent, Bellvista Estate (26.8029°S 153.0897°E).
 In 2018, the school had an enrolment of 1,405 students with 111 teachers (100 full-time equivalent) and 62 non-teaching staff (50 full-time equivalent).

 There are no government schools in Caloundra West.
 The nearest government primary schools are Talara Primary College in Currimundi to the north, Meridan State College in Meridan Plains to the north-west, Golden Beach State School in neighbouring Golden Beach to south-east, and Baringa State Primary School in neighbouring Baringa to the west.
-The nearest secondary schools are Meridan State College in Meridan Plains to the north-west and Caloundra State High School in Caloundra to the north-east.
+The nearest government secondary schools are Meridan State College in Meridan Plains to the north-west and Caloundra State High School in Caloundra to the north-east.

 Facilities

 Caloundra Airport is on Pathfinder Drive (26.8020°S 153.1055°E).

 Caloundra Fire Station is at 18 Industrial Avenue (26.7960°S 153.1185°E).